aurelieverrot/aurelieverrot/README.md

 I store with PostgreSQL and MySQL.
 I made my way through some DevOps tickets.
 I have experience in tiny, little, medium, and HUGE codebases.
-I train, mentor, cheer up.
+I train, mentor, and cheer up.
 I can explain one thing or two about Internationalization (i18n).
 I am internationally acclaimed for my documentation (not for my typos, but I can use the English Second Language card for that).
 I can make good cakes for my colleagues, though since I work remotely I eat them.